Jane McDowell Foster Wiley: Later years

-Jane and Stephen were married for fourteen years until he died on January 13, 1864, in New York City.
+Jane and Stephen were married for 14 years until his death on January 13, 1864, in New York City.
 They were not living together at the time and had been separated for four years—an unusual arrangement in the mid-19th century.
 Morrison Foster, an older brother of Stephen aided Jane and Marion after the composer's death in the arrangement of royalty payments to her from various music publishers.
 She married M.D.
-Wiley after Foster's death.
+Wiley after Foster died.
 Jane took her granddaughter Jessie Rose Welch into her care and raised her to adulthood.
 Jane created very little biographical information.

 Jane is remembered during the Allegheny Cemetery's "Doo-Dah Days" when visitors are given a tour past her grave.

 Biographies

 Morris Foster destroyed correspondence that would reflect poorly on the Foster family.
 This included almost all references to Jane.
 No letters or other documents that Jane wrote to Stephen or Stephen wrote to Jane survived.